Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Master Inventory Management

-Once you’ve secured your license and compliance is in place, the next step is to ensure you have the right inventory and flow to successfully launch your delivery service.
+Once you've secured your license and compliance is in place, the next step is ensuring you have the right inventory to successfully launch your delivery service.
 Managing inventory effectively is essential for meeting customer demand, minimizing costs, and maintaining smooth operations.
-Here, we’ll walk you through the basics of stocking your dispensary, tracking sales trends, and keeping your operations compliant and efficient:

 Inventory Management Software

 A real-time online menu is a must-have for any cannabis delivery business.
-By providing live inventory updates, you can ensure customers see accurate product availability, eliminating frustration caused by out-of-stock items and enhancing their shopping experience.
+Live inventory updates ensure customers see accurate product availability, eliminating frustration from out-of-stock items and improving the shopping experience.

 Meadow's Menu Pro